BIGJRA/BIGJRA.github.io/rejuv.md

 grants +1 Karma and +1 Relationship Point with Madelis.
 This battle looks rough, but you’ll have Keta on your side, so it’s functionally a 12 on 6.
-A rock type can demolish half of her team, and Keta’s fast fighting Pokémon will help you out.
+A rock type can demolish half of her team, and Keta’s fast fighting Pokemon will help you out.
 Two of them have fake out, so when you get to Mewtwo, try to take advantage of those turns to deal heavy damage to Mewtwo.
-Mewtwo also takes damage every time it attacks thanks to Fever Pitch, so take advantage of that and dish out as much damage as you can as soon as her other Pokémon are all wiped out.
+Mewtwo also takes damage every time it attacks thanks to Fever Pitch, so take advantage of that and dish out as much damage as you can as soon as her other Pokemon are all wiped out.

 Afterwards, head into the door behind Madelis’ chair, and go down the lift.